Conservatives in U.S. House tank McCarthy bid to be speaker on multiple ballots - NewsBreak

 Gaetz also said that incoming House Armed Services Committee Chair Mike Rogers, an Alabama Republican, told Gaetz he would be kicked off the committee if he didn’t back McCarthy for speaker.

-Boebert told reporters the group presented a plan to McCarthy on Monday evening that could have gotten him the votes needed to become speaker on the first ballot, but he rejected the offer.
+Boebert told reporters the group presented a plan to McCarthy on Monday evening that could have gotten him the vote needed to become speaker on the first ballot, but he rejected the offer.

 “I have been working every day to unify the Republican Party for the American people,” Boebert said before the vote.
 “And yesterday we had a deal that was not a selfish deal in any way for Kevin McCarthy, to get him the gavel on the first ballot, and he eagerly dismissed us.”

-Note: This story has been updated with the latest developments.